adity1raut/Golang/Arrrays/Example_1.md

 		fmt.Scan(&arr[i])
 	}

-	fmt.Print("Search The Elemetn in an Arrays :") var element int
+	fmt.Print("Search The Element in an Array: ") var element int
 	fmt.Scan(&element)

 	if searchElement(arr, element) {
 		fmt.Println("Element found in the array.")
 	} else {
 		fmt.Println("Element not found in the array.")
 	}

 	fmt.Println("Elements of the array:")
 	printArray(arr)
 }